 Step 1: check if the folders are hidden

-- Press "Enter" button and now check if your files and folders in your removable disk are back to normal.
+- Press "Enter" key and now check if your files and folders in your disk are back to normal.

-If yes, congratulations!
-If no, do not worry, go to Step 2.
+If yes, congratulations.
+If no, don't worry, go to Step 2.

 Step 2: scan and remove any viruses

-- If you have a security software on your PC, open it and run a thorough scan of all drives including the external one.
-If you don't, we recommend you to get BitDefender Antivirus as it is more powerful than other alternatives.
+- If you have a security software on your PC, open it and run a thorough scan of all disks including your external drive.
+If you don't have one, we recommend you to get BitDefender Antivirus as it's more powerful than the competition.

 - Most of the time, the virus won't escape the eyes of a powerful antivirus program.
 So, do not have any mercy on the found threats — clean them immediately.

-- Once the virus is cleaned, now check back on your removable device, does the shortcut problem disappear?
+- Once the virus has been cleaned, now check back the folders on your device, does the shortcut problem disappear?

 Step 3: recover data and format the disk drive

-- Keep your device connected to the PC.
-Then download and install a data recovery software.
-Run the recovery program and have a quick scan of the disk drive (your external device represents).
-See if the software can recover some of your files.
-Note: data recovery software performs read-only operations.
-Thus, it won't do any damage to your disk.
+- Connect your storage device to the PC.
+Then launch the recovery program you've just installed and run a quick scan of the disk drive (your device represents).
+See if the software can locate some of your lost files thus recover them thereafter.

-- Next, go ahead and reformat the device on your PC (use a "quick format" or "complete format" option).
+- Next, go ahead and reformat your device on your PC (use Windows "quick format" or "complete format" option).
 This way everything on your device would be deleted including the virus and the shortcut issue.

-- Hold on, now use the data recovery software you've already installed to re-scan the device to see if more files can be recovered.
-Note: a quick formatting won't erase the data stored on it immediately.
+- It's not over yet, now re-use Stellar data recovery software you've already installed to scan your device again to see if more files can be retrieved.

-We hope this step by step guide has helped you get rid of the annoying folders becoming shorts issue, or at least you can retrieve your precious files and data.
-Let us know if you have any questions or problems during the fixing process.
-Leave a comment below; we'd be happy to explore fix solutions to help you out.
+We hope this step by step guide has helped you get rid of the annoying folders becoming shorts issue, or at least you have restored your precious files and data.
+Let us know if you have any questions or problems during the process.
+Leave a comment below; we'd be happy to give advice to help you out.

 "All the files and folders became shortcuts in my 500GB external hard drive, after it was connected to my Windows 8 computer and when I attempted to view the files.
 This happened just all of a sudden.
 It's really annoying to see that nearly 200GB data now became shortcuts with just about 1-2KB size.
 How could this happen?
 Please help me out.
 I am willing to destroy the drive as long as the data can be recovered." — Megha